How-to guides

 _images/howto-5.png

-We can project from one finite element basis to another:
+Or alternatively, we can use the same command to project from one finite element basis to another:

 >>> basis0 = basis.with_element(ElementQuad0())